danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 mkdir account-api
 ```

-Move to this directory and initialize a new <a href="https://www.npmjs.com/" target="_blank" rel="noopener noreferrer">npm</a> project with:
+Move to this directory and initialize a new npm project with:

 ```shell
 npm init -y